-Corby's owned-brands drove a 5% increase in shipment value despite a volume performance decline of -2% when compared to the same period last year.
-Revenue increase was driven primarily by the performance of the newly acquired Ungava Spirits Brands, with value growth resulting from strategic and tactical price adjustments and international markets.
+Corby's owned-brands experienced strong first quarter shipments with a 6% increase in shipment value and 3% growth in shipment volumes when compared to the same period last year.
+Revenue increase was driven by the performance of J.P.
+Wiser's, Polar Ice, the Ungava Spirits Brands and integration of Foreign Affair Wines, as well as value growth delivered through tactical price adjustments and international markets.